EXCLUSIVE-China in talks with automakers on EV subsidy extension -sources

 Subsidies are now targeted at bigger models, with a driving range of more than 300 kilometres per charge and priced under 300,000 yuan ($44,459).

-China's NEV sales increased 45% year-on-year in April, according to data from China Association of Automobile Manufacturers.
-But that was a much slower pace than growth in previous month, when sales more than doubled from a year earlier.
+China's NEV sales increased 45% year-on-year in April to 299,000, according to data from China Association of Automobile Manufacturers (CAAM), while across the whole auto sector some 1.18 million vehicles were sold.
+But that jump was at a much slower pace than growth in previous month, when sales more than doubled from a year earlier.

 The association has forecast production and demand to begin to catch up in coming weeks after the April trough, triggered when dozens of cities in China were in full or partial COVID lockdown.